Sustainable Raleigh Milestones

 The City of Raleigh is actively engaged in local, national, and international initiatives to make Raleigh a 21st Century City of Innovation.
-Learn more about programs, projects, and ways for you to get involved.
+Learn about some of those projects and past milestones.

 Raleigh is a certified 4-STAR Community